osygroup/precious_devops_task/README.md

 Create your Storage Account and container via Azure CLI, Terraform, or Azure Portal for the Helm repository.

-Run the below commands to create Helm chart
+Run the below commands to create Helm chart:

 ```
 mkdir chart-demo && cd chart-demo